straw-hat-team/adr/src/adrs/4615273139/README.md

 - You **MUST NOT** create subdirectories/namespace to group mutations or queries.
 - You **MUST** keep the modules under a flat structure.
 - You **MUST** use the `Batch` prefix for batch mutations.
+- You **MUST NOT** use the `Of[Parent Object Name]` suffix when the field is defined within an object that is intended to be flattened via `import_fields`.
+  The field name alone **MUST** be used as the module name since these fields are imported into the parent schema and lose their original object context.

 ### Example